Niseko Town Intensive Reform Plan (2005-2009)

 2. We will consider introducing a personnel evaluation system.

-• In order to revitalize the organization and improve operational efficiency, it is important to enrich staff training and maximize the abilities of individual staff.
-As a method to raise awareness of officials, we will consider a mechanism to properly evaluate job performance and reflect it in treatment.
-(General Affairs Section)
+- In order to revitalize the organization and improve work efficiency, it is important to enhance staff training and enable each employee to maximize their abilities.
+As a method to raise employee awareness, we will consider a system to properly evaluate work performance and reflect this in employee treatment.
+(General Affairs Division)

 3. We will strive to nurture and secure human resources.